-The training experience is centered at Dartmouth-Hitchcock Medical Center.
-This is integrated with annual rotations at the White River Junction Veterans Administration Hospital, a three-month rotation in Pediatric Radiology at Boston Children's Hospital, and a four-week course in radiologic-pathologic correlation at the AIRP of the ACR in Washington, DC, for all of our residents.
+Resident training is centered at Dartmouth-Hitchcock Medical Center.
+This is integrated with offsite rotations at the White River Junction, VT Veterans Administration Hospital, a three-month rotation in Pediatric Radiology at Boston Children's Hospital (BCH), and a four-week course in radiologic-pathologic correlation at the American Institute for Radiologic Pathology (AIRP) of the ACR in Silver Spring, MD.

-The pediatric rotation at Children's Hospital Boston usually occurs in the second year.
-The remainder of the year consists of four-week rotations in the subspecialty divisions of radiology at DHMC and the VA, with residents gradually assuming responsibility for specific imaging services as their skills and experience increase.
-Rotations include Chest, Bone, Vascular and Interventional Radiology, Computed Tomography, Magnetic Resonance Imaging, Fluoroscopy, Ultrasound, Nuclear Medicine, and Mammography.
+The remainder of the year consists of four-week rotations in the subspecialty divisions of radiology at DHMC, with the resident gradually assuming responsibility for specific imaging services as their skills and experience increase.
+Night Float also begins in the second year, with two 2-week rotations.

 Fourth year (DR)

 The resident assumes greater levels of responsibility for managing individual services.
 Required clinical rotations include 4-week rotations in Mammography and Nuclear Medicine as per MQSA and NRC requirements, as well as Night Float and VA, each of which will not exceed 4 weeks.
 The fourth-year resident is allowed up to 12 weeks of elective time, which may be spent pursuing a variety of both clinical and non-clinical opportunities.
 The resident may spend 2-3 months in a clinical radiology subspecialty.
 Additional clinical and non-clinical electives include:

 Two-week rotations with clinical specialties.
 These currently include: